Reviews You Can Rely On

 Credit: Kyle Hameister

 The assisted opening function requires at least a bit of a learning curve.
-For instance, deploying an assisted opening blade is best done with one hand.
+For instance, deploying an assisted-opening blade is best done with one hand.
 In fact, opening with one hand is actually easier than opening the same knife with two hands.
-For this reason, some users seek assisted opening models that also come equipped with a closed-blade lock in order to ensure there's no chance of opening the knife blade unintentionally.
-While unintended deployments are fairly unusual, it may still be comforting to know most assisted knives include such a lock as a safety precaution.
+For this reason, some users seek assisted-opening models that also come equipped with a closed-blade lock in order to ensure there's no chance of opening the knife blade unintentionally.
+While unintended deployments are rare, it's comforting to know most assisted knives include such a lock as a safety precaution.
 The only assisted knife we tested that doesn't lock closed is the Kershaw Blur.

 Local Laws & Regulations

 Note local knife regulations frequently include restrictions tied to models with the assisted opening feature, and some of the knives we have reviewed in our lineup may be illegal to carry or possess in some states or jurisdictions.
-For this same reason, we have also chosen not to test models in another prominent sub-section of the market: Out-the-Front (OTF) knives (pocketknives with blades that open and close through a hole in one end of the handle).
+For this same reason, we have also chosen not to test models in an even more restricted, but prominent sub-section of the market: Out-the-Front (OTF) knives (essentially fully automatic pocket knives with blades that shoot out and back through one end of the handle).
 We advise all shoppers to check out the state-by-state laws on knife possession and carry restrictions before making a final purchase.

-The humble pocket clip is a ubiquitous feature on almost every pocket knife these days, and there is a long-standing debate in the community surrounding it.
+The humble pocket clip is a ubiquitous feature on almost every pocket knife these days, but there is a long-standing debate surrounding this feature.
 Ideally, the clip is oriented so that your tool can be pulled from the pocket and thumbed open without regripping — namely, a 'tip-up' carry.
-This is the fastest to deploy and the testing team's personal preference.
+This is the fastest to deploy, and our testing team's preference.
 Benchmade and Zero Tolerance knives are often made this way, but overall, we've noticed this style only occupies about 50% of the market.
-Yet we've also noticed an emerging trend: modular clips.
-Many models will now allow you to swap your clip to the other side of the knife to accommodate lefties, and some even now offer 4-position clips that not only allow you to switch sides but also to change ends.
-This option can be seen on many Spyderco products, including the Tenacious G-10, Delica 4, and Para Military 2.

 Upgrades made between the Gen 1 Elementum (Top), and Gen 2.
 The opening flipper action is easier, smoother, and has a nice metallic “Clink” into place.
 The button lock is better than it's predecessors liner lock, though it did require the II's scales to grow thicker to accommodate.